thomassuedbroecker/simple-qa-pipeline/README.md

 * Context:  `"My name is Thomas."`

 * Invoke the REST API endpoint `get_simple_answer` in the Swagger UI with the given values.
-* Open the `Watsonx Prompt lab` and insert the following prompt.
+* Open the `watsonx Prompt lab` and insert the following prompt.

 ```
 Document: